Genomon-Project/paplot-doc/quick_start.rst

 Quick Start
 *****************

+#.
+Install paplot.
-#. paplot をインストール
+#.
+Run paplot with sample data.
-#. サンプルデータでコマンドを実行
-#. 結果ファイルを表示
-#. 設定ファイルを編集して自分のデータを使用する
+#.
+View output reports.
+#.
+Modify configuration files and use your own data.

-1. paplot をインストール
+1. Install paplot
 ---------------------------

-| paplot は python2.7 および python 3.5 で動作確認しています。
+| paplot is confirmed to work on python2.7 and python 3.5.
-| また、paplot は追加パッケージを必要としません。
-| より詳しいインストール手順は :doc:`install` を参照してください。
+| No additional packages are necesary.

 .. code-block:: bash

-  cd {インストールしたいディレクトリ}
+  cd {the directory where you want to install paplot}
-  # v0.5.3の場合
+  # for v0.5.3
   wget https://github.com/Genomon-Project/paplot/archive/v0.5.3.zip
   unzip v0.5.3.zip
   cd paplot-0.5.3/

   python setup.py build install

-| 正しくインストールされたか確認します。

-**インストールの確認**

-| 以下を入力してください。
+**Comfirmation of installation**

+| Execute the following command.

 .. code-block:: bash

   paplot conf

-| このように表示されればインストール成功です。
+| Installation is succesful if the following messages are displayed.

 .. code-block:: bash